 - During the three years, we will heavily invest in you.
 In the first year, we will help you lay the foundation for the leader you can become.
 In the next two years, you will manage additional clinics and mature as a leader.
 At the end of the three years, we will work with you to evaluate where you are and where you want to be.
 Do you want to continue and advance with MainStreet or do you have your eyes set on something else?
 If so, we will help you leverage being a graduate of MAP to land just the right opportunity for you.

-- To participate in the MainStreet MAP you must be continuously available from May 17, 2021, to September 27, 2021.
+- To participate in the MainStreet MAP you must be continuously available from January 4, 2022, to May 2, 2022.
 During this period, it will not be possible to be absent from the program, even for a day, including weekends, for any reason.

 - You must participate and successfully complete the 7-day NOLS portion of the MAP program in order to continue in the program.